 Cancer means excess abnormal and uncontrolled growth of normal body cells.
-These cells are called malignant cells when cancer involves lung and its parts, it is named as lung cancer.
+These cells are called malignant cells.
+Cancer involving lung and its parts is lung cancer.
 Lung cancer is a common cause of cancer death all over the world.

 Lung cancer treatment depends on the type of cancer and TNM staging.
-Small cell lung carcinoma is responsive to chemotherapy as well as radiotherapy.
+In fact, small cell lung carcinoma is responsive to chemotherapy as well as radiotherapy.
 Etoposide and cisplatin are very much effective for this type of lung cancer.
 Radiation along with chemotherapy improves the survival rate of the patients.
 For non-small cell, lung carcinoma surgery is the treatment of choice.